 This roasted eggplant salad is made with bell peppers, tomatoes, fresh herbs, olive oil and, lemon juice.
 You can serve it warm or cold as a side dish, salad, or appetizer.
 You can also add it to sandwiches and wraps.

-Although eggplants are in season from August to October, they are usually available year around at grocery stores (at least here in Toronto).
+Although eggplants are in season from August to October, they are usually available year-round at grocery stores (at least here in Toronto).
 Whenever my grocery store has a sale on local produce, I buy a lot of tomatoes, eggplants, and bell peppers and make this Mediterranean roasted eggplant salad.

 This salad is very easy to make even though it takes a bit of time because you have to roast the veggies and then wait for them to cool off before finishing up the salad.
 So, make sure to plan for that if you decide to try it.